-5.139 Expansion of South Marston is a key component of the development strategy of the Borough and is linked to many policies and strategies listed in the evidence base.
+- 5.139 Expansion of South Marston is a key component of the development strategy of the Borough and is linked to many policies and strategies listed in the evidence base.
 Figure 14 indicates the broad location of development.

-Effective management of development at South Marston will be achieved through the application of this policy and through:

-- Integrate with the character of the existing village and its landscape setting and it is anticipated this will be controlled through the preparation of a guided by Village Supplementary Planning Document(s) and Village Design Codes; - New Eastern Villages Supplementary Planning Document Any subsequent DPDs; and - Engagement with the community of South Marston through the Parish Council. - Village Design Codes: and - Developer Contributions Supplementary Planning Document.
+Effective management of development at South Marston will be achieved through the application of this policy and through: - Integrate with the character of the existing village and its landscape setting, and it is anticipated this will be guided by Supplementary Planning Document(s) and Village Design Codes; - Any subsequent DPDs; and - Engagement with the community of South Marston through the Parish Council.

-Figure 14 - South Marston Inset Map
+Figure 14: South Marston Inset Map